 - Some dogs just seem to be better suited for an outdoor environment.
 A dog that is very active and has a thick fur coat may be uncomfortable in a warm indoor setting.
 On the other hand, a small cuddly dog may need a little more protection in an indoor environment.
 If keeping your dog indoors is not a good option, just remember that even a small cuddly dog can be comfortable outside in a climate-controlled outdoor dog kennel.

 - Do you have a good relationship with your neighbors?
 In some cases, a barking dog may be a source of tension between neighbors.
 If you choose to keep your dog outdoors, making sure that your dog is comfortable and happy in a puppy kennel may be a way to avoid excessive barking.

 - The size of your backyard

 - If you live in an apartment building keeping your dog outside may not even be an option.
-But if you have plenty of space your dog should be able to run free at times and get lots of exercise.
+But if you have plenty of space your dog should be able to run free at times and get lots of exercises.
 If you are away from home for hours at a time an Amish dog kennel can give your dog the option of taking shelter as needed while also allowing your dog to get more exercise.

 - How serious you are about potty training

 - One of the biggest challenges if you decide to keep your dog indoors is potty training.
 If that looks like a significant challenge you could hire outside help or you may opt to keep your dog outside.
 Keeping your dog in an outdoor dog kennel is a good way to eliminate the need for that challenging potty training phase.
 If you decide to go with an outdoor dog kennel, make sure you look for one with features that make cleaning easy, especially if you’re caring for multiple dogs in a commercial dog kennel.